Obsessed Selena Gomez Fan Tried To Deliver Penis-Shaped Bouquet At Her Doorstep

 Apparently, the suspect returned to Selena’s house just hours after he was released from jail, in which he was given a restraining order.

-Meanwhile, the singer seems to have a smooth-sailing relationship with boyfriend The Weeknd.
+Meanwhile, Gomez seems to have a smooth-sailing relationship with boyfriend The Weeknd.
 Recently, the “Hands To Myself” singer showed her support to her boyfriend and made their second red carpet appearance together.

 Selena and The Weeknd attended the Harper’s Bazaar celebration of Icons By Carine Roitfeld at The Plaza Hotel.
 The couple was dressed to impress during the event and even engaged in PDA while posing for the camera.